Torganik/flutter_animation_probe/README.md

 ## Western sunset

-This app os a probe for create Implicit animations on flutter.
+This app is a probe for create Implicit animations on flutter.
 There is western desert sunset maked by implicit animation widgets.

 ![alt-текст](https://github.com/Torganik/flutter_animation_probe/blob/master/screenshots/Screenshot_1586337606.png "Screenshot")